tahoma2d/tahoma2d/doc/how_to_build_linux.md

 TOONZSTUDIOPALETTE="$HOME/.config/OpenToonz/stuff/projects/studiopalette"
 EOF
 ```
-Note the generated file must not actually contain "$HOME", this shell command repaces it with /home/youraccount in the generated file.
+Note the generated file must not actually contain `$HOME`, this expands to an absolute path in the generated file.

-### Building the tiff library from thirdparty
+### Building LibTIFF

 TODO: make sure we can use the system libtiff instead and remove this section.
 Features from the modified libtiff and needed currently, so this isn't a simple switch.